bdaf/Internet_shop/backend/README.md

 <h1>PRODUCT</h1>
 To add product you have to create category and add it to database first or get it from DB, product should also have producer (but at this moment it's not requierd) and.
-Adding product with delivery which is not in DB is possible.
+Adding product with producer which is not in DB is propably NOT possible.
-Deleting product deletes product with delivery from DB.
+Deleting product deletes only product from DB.

 <h1>PRODUCT AND ORDER RELATION</h1>
 Product can be a replication in database which only Id would be distinct, this means that we have many same things, for example like this mouse for computer: